 This project continues a nearly half-century time-series of temperature and salinity measurements at hydrographic station GAK-1.
 With first sampling in 1970, the data set consists of nominally monthly conductivitytemperature versus depth casts and a mooring outfitted with seven temperature/conductivity recorders distributed throughout the water column and a fluorometer at 20 m depth.
 The project monitors five important Alaska Coastal Current (ACC) ecosystem parameters that quantify and help us understand hourly to seasonal, interannual, and multi-decadal period variability in: 1) temperature and salinity throughout the 250 m-deep water column, 2) near surface stratification, 3) surface pressure fluctuations, 4) fluorescence as an index of phytoplankton biomass, and 5) along-shelf transport in the ACC.
 All of these parameters are basic descriptors that characterize the workings of the inner shelf and the ACC, an important habitat and migratory corridor for organisms inhabiting the northern Gulf of Alaska, including Prince William Sound, and resources injured by the Exxon Valdez oil spill.
-We are aware of over 90 publications utilizing data collected at station GAK-1, and since 2000 the citation list has grown by nearly three publications per year.
-These publications range from physical, chemical and biological oceanography to climate studies, fisheries research, fisheries management applications, and ecosystem-based management applications.
-We report that recent water temperatures remain warmer than the long-term average throughout the water column, while near-surface waters have freshened over time and near-bottom waters have salinized.
-We document an increase of stratification that carries important and far-reaching implications for ecosystem dynamics.
-We are not proposing any major changes to this project in FY20.
+We are aware of over 100 publications utilizing data collected at station GAK-1, and since 2010 the citation list has grown by nearly five publications per year.
+These publications range from physical, chemical, and biological oceanography to climate studies, fisheries research, fisheries management applications, and ecosystem-based management applications.
+Recent water temperatures remain warmer than the long-term average throughout the water column, while near-surface waters have freshened over time and near-bottom waters have salinized.
+An increase of stratification that carries important and far-reaching implications for ecosystem dynamics.
+We are not proposing any major changes to this project in FY21.
+COVID-19 pandemic impacts include missed and reduced surveys and delays in data processing.
+The 22-year CTD profile for the May Seward Line time series is intact.
+Moving forward, we anticipate being able to make our regularly scheduled monthly CTD profiles.
+We propose no major changes for FY21.

-EVOSTC Funding Requested (must include 9% GA) FY17 FY18 FY19 FY20 FY21 TOTAL \$146,800 \$148,400 \$132,600 \$125,600 \$127,400 \$680,800
+EVOSTC Funding Requested\ (must include 9% GA)

+FY17 FY18 FY19 FY20 FY21 TOTAL \$146,800 \$148,400 \$132,600 \$125,600 \$127,400 \$680,800